savannahtech/george-react-test/README.md

 ## Ready to deploy?

-Just run `nx build demoapp` to build the application.
+To deploy the task manager app, run `nx build task-manager` to build the application.
 The build artifacts will be stored in the `dist/` directory, ready to be deployed.

+This application was deployed to Vercel from a personal github project.

+The deploy scrip on vercel is `npx nx run task-manager:build` and deploys the output `dist/` accordingly!

+Environment variables was set for the database connection string.

+The project uses Postgress db!

 ## Set up CI!